Studying explicit $U(1)_A$ symmetry breaking in hot and magnetised two flavour non-local NJL model constrained using lattice results: Results

 This kind of behaviour just below $T_{CO}$ is not a peculiarity of this particular model for small $c$.
 In fact, in the local NJL (3 flavour) model a different kind of scenario is also observed, where the $d$ condensate decreases with a faster rate as compared to that of $u$ one resulting in a `bump' like behaviour in the condensate difference around the crossover temperature before finally going to zero (\cite{Ferreira:2013tba,Ferreira:2014kpa}).
-The authors explained this using higher coupling constant of $u$ quark with magnetic field as compared to $d$, which relatively delays the decrease of $u$ condensate around the crossover temperature since they consider a constant coupling constant which does not reproduce IMC.
-This argument is indeed the crucial one to explain such behaviour, but as we have found that the ``flavour mixing'' effects could possibly play an important part too.
+The authors explained this using a higher coupling constant of $u$ quark with the magnetic field as compared to $d$, which relatively delays the decrease of $u$ condensate around the crossover temperature since they consider a constant coupling constant which does not reproduce IMC.
+This argument is indeed an important way in which such behaviour can arise, but as we have found, ``flavour mixing'' effects could possibly play an important part too.